microsoft/vscode-docs/docs/editor/refactoring.md

 ### Rename symbol

 Renaming is a common operation related to refactoring source code, and VS Code has a separate **Rename Symbol** command (`kb(editor.action.rename)`).
 Some languages support renaming a symbol across files.
 Press `kb(editor.action.rename)`, type the new desired name, and press `kbstyle(Enter)`.
-All usages of the symbol will be renamed, across files.
+All instances of the symbol across all files will be renamed.

 ![Rename](images/refactoring/rename.png)